MaxCarmonaG/max-tech-shop/README.md

 ## Features

 MAX-TECH-SHOP App is able to show a list of products by category and details like a real e-commerce place.
-This web app is a SPA that can be navigate with links that let you go to other views and also mimic the behavior of an app requesting to an end point with a delay of response and a loading component.
+This web app is a SPA that can be navigated with links that let you go to other views, also is possible add to cart a quantity of products and carry out a complete purchase process, ending with an ID number confirmation.
+The app is back-end less thanks to firebase where it fetch the products information and upload the purchase information.

 ## Schema